Do Black Friday and Cyber Monday sales create additional risks for retailers and consumers?

 Checking needn’t be time-consuming

 As Black Friday revolves around time- or supply-sensitive deals, it’s easy for consumers to forget the usual checks they should carry out when buying from an unfamiliar website.
 Furthermore, as many shoppers expect steep price drops during this period, the maxim about something appearing too good to be true often being just that becomes easy to forget.

-But even just a few seconds of checking can make a difference.
+But even just taking a few seconds to investigate a website can make a difference.
 Checking the toolbar for an address that begins in https:// for example, takes no time at all.
-Searching for the company’s presence on review sites is also worth the effort.
+Searching for the company’s presence on review sites needn’t take longer than 30 seconds or so.
 Fraudulent websites often give themselves away with little or no detail on their Contact, About Us and Terms and Conditions pages, and a dead link to any of these should be taken as a warning sign.

 Another risk is pharming, which sees fraudsters redirect traffic from a genuine website to their own, either by installing malware on the user’s machine or by infiltrating a DNS server.
 This is sophisticated and much harder for the consumer to spot, but the same checks as above can protect them against this kind of activity.

 It’s not just consumers that miss out by buying counterfeit products, but those selling genuine articles too.
 Retailers should take steps to protect themselves from fraudsters, not least by safeguarding their websites and images from theft and bot attacks; it is, after all, much harder for a fraudster to sell a product online if the image they need is sufficiently protected.